Peppa Pig World and Paultons Park review for families

 5.0A star rating of 5.0 out of 5.

-- Designed with families in mind, rides for all ages, handy app, queue times clearly displayed on most rides
+- Designed with families in mind, rides for all ages, handy app, queue times clearly displayed on most rides, easy to get around

 - Food a bit disappointing, not a lot of indoor activities if it’s rainy

 Paultons Park are currently operating at a managed capacity, so all tickets must be pre-booked in advance online.
 It’s a cashless attraction, so make sure you bring your debit or credit card with you.
 As well as this you’ll find plenty of hand sanitising stations around the Park.
+Face masks are not compulsory on any attractions at the Park and when we visited we only saw a handful of people wearing them.
 Please check Paultons Park website before travelling or booking.

 Showing item 1 of 4